shang1219178163/SwiftExpand/README.md

 ## License

-CocoaExpand is available under the MIT license.
+SwiftExpand is available under the MIT license.
 See the LICENSE file for more info.